Ragnaric/Ragnaric/README.md

 I am a philosophy enthusiast, and enjoy discussing all manner of thought experiments and ideas.
 I value free speech when used in good faith for intellectual discourse; as such, I do not believe any idea is taboo or above criticism.
 In my younger years I played chess competitively, but I haven't played ever since I completed medical school.
 These days I indulge in playing videogames, card games, and board games that have an emphasis on strategy and tactical elements.

-### I am working with the following tech to varying degrees:
+### I am working or have worked with the following tech to varying degrees:

 #### Front-end